DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 > If the test you run in the debugging mode contains a [test hook](../test-api/test-code-structure.md#test-hooks),
 > it will be paused within this hook before the first action.

+### --debug-on-fail

+Specifies whether to automatically enter the debug mode when a test fails.

+If this option is enabled, TestCafe pauses the test at the moment it fails.
+This allows you to explore the tested page and determine the cause of the fail.
+Unlike the debug mode enabled by the [--debug-mode](#-d---debug-mode) option, in this instance you can interact with the page as if it was regularly opened in the browser.

+When you are done, click the **Finish** button in the footer to end test execution.

 ### --app-init-delay \<ms\>